What Foods Are Good for Weight Loss? Your Quick Start Guide

 Heart-Smart Fats

 While fats are calorie-dense, choosing unsaturated fats from sources like olive oil, avocados, nuts, and fatty fish supports heart health and helps you feel satisfied.
 The key?
 Measuring portions carefully since healthy fats pack 9 calories per gram.
+Specific foods are commonly recommended to support weight loss, such as lean proteins, vegetables, fruits, whole grains, and healthy fats, as well as the reasons they may be beneficial.

 Best Protein Foods for Satiety